 Research Associate Professor

+She has been a co-investigator on many community-engaged NIH-funded studies conducted by Dr. Linda Cottler among community members, out-of-treatment drug users and women in the criminal justice system.
 With regards to research in drug use disorder epidemiology, Dr. Striley is one of the few researchers who has conducted research in caffeine and energy drink misuse.
-She has a co-investigator on many community-engaged, NIH-funded studies, conducted by Dr. Linda Cottler among community members, out-of-treatment drug users and women in the criminal justice system, She is also researching the epidemiology of movement disorders including Tourette Syndrome Disorder, Dystonia and Essential Tremor.
+She is also researching the epidemiology of movement disorders including Tourette Disorder, Dystonia and Essential Tremor.

-Dr. Striey has been very involved training in ethical research conduct and accountability.
+Dr. Striley has been very involved in training in ethical research conduct and accountability.
 She was funded by the Office of Research Integrity to plan and co-direct the First Biannual Responsible Conduct of Research Education Instruction and Training conference at Washington University and was funded by the ORI to run a regional conference on Mentoring for the Responsible Conduct of Research.
-She currently teaches Social Epidemiology, Psychiatric Epidemiology, Research Ethics for Population Health and mentors PhD and MPH students as well as Fogarty Fellows.
-She is the program director for the Master of Science in Epidemiology and the Certificate in Psychiatric Epidemiology programs, the Chair of the Research Committee for the College of Public Health and Health professions and a member of the Institutional Review Board for UF
+She currently teaches Population Health in Medicine, Psychiatric Epidemiology, and Research Ethics for Population Health and mentors PhD and MPH students as well as Fogarty Fellows.
+She is the program director for the Master of Science in Epidemiology and the Certificate in Psychiatric Epidemiology programs.